respiratory-immunology-lab/metabolome-lipidome-MSDIAL/README.md

 <img src="https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/blob/main/assets/step10.png">

+## Data pre-processing in R

+To pre-process our raw height data within R, we will use tools from the `pmp` package.
+These steps are explained in depth within our [pmp preprocessing guide](https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/tree/main/pmp_preprocessing).

+A selection of custom scripts are also available to handle the pre-processing steps for you, with all of the customisation and fine-tuning normally available when running the steps individually.

 ## Secondary annotation methods for metabolomics data

 We can use additional tools to annotate more of our metabolite features than MS-DIAL can achieve alone.